 The Foundation's main activity is to make grants to UK charities and for general charitable purposes elsewhere in the world.
-The primary foci of its grant making activities are initiatives and projects which improve education, promote the arts, or combat climate change.
+The primary foci of its grant making activities are initiatives and projects which improve education or the wellbeing or young people, promote the arts, or combat climate change.

-During the year to 31 December 2021 the Foundation made grants to a variety of entities involved in education, the arts and combating climate change.
-The major grants, considered as being those for an amount of £100,000 or more, are described below, listed in descending size order within the relevant categories:
+During the year to 31 December 2022 the Foundation made grants to a variety of entities involved in these areas.
+The major grants, considered as being those for an amount of £100,000 or more, are described below, listed in descending size order within the respective categories: